operator-framework/java-operator-sdk/docs/content/en/blog/releases/v5-release.md

 - From this release, the minimal Java version is 17.
 - Various deprecated APIs are removed.
 Migration should be easy.

-## Naming changes
+## All Changes

-TODO add handy diff links here
+You can see all changes [here](https://github.com/operator-framework/java-operator-sdk/compare/v4.9.7...main).

 ## Changes in low-level APIs